vpinhub/tournamenthelper/README.md

 This tool would not be possible without the incredible work of the entire community behind the Virtual Pinball Spreadsheet.
 The data is sourced directly from their public database.

+---

 ## Features

 - **Live Search**: Instantly filter thousands of tables by name, manufacturer, author, or theme.
 - **Infinite Scroll**: Smoothly browse the entire database without pagination.
 - **Detailed Modal View**: Click any table to see a pop-up with all associated files, including backglasses, ROMs, PUP-Packs, alternate sounds/colors, and tutorials.
 - **Direct Linking**: Share a link that opens directly to a specific table's modal view.
 - **iScored VPinStudio Tag**: Quickly generate and copy a URL tag for use in iScored tournaments.
 - **Tournament View**: A dedicated, shareable "full-page" view for a single table release, perfect for tournament instructions.
 - **Dynamic Tournament Cards**: Automatically displays rules, date ranges, and submission links for specific weekly competitions (`?swl`, `&ttd`, `&vpc`) when added to a Tournament View URL.
--   **Fully Dynamic Tournament View**: Add custom notes, unlisted ROMs, and unlisted B2S files directly via URL parameters, and hide non-essential files to create a clean, focused tournament page.
+- **Fully Dynamic Tournament View**: Add custom notes, unlisted files, and hide non-essential files to create a clean, focused tournament page.
+- **Deep Customization via URL**: Override table/ROM features and even the main preview image for a fully tailored tournament page.

 ---